About This Park

 Visit nearby North Bend State Park for a tranquil day on the 305-acre lake.
 Jon boats, pontoons, canoes, and kayaks are available for rent.
 Bon voyage!

 Cedar Creek’s campground has 65 standard sites with running water and electric hookups, parking pads, a grill and picnic table, and three centrally located comfort stations have shower and laundry facilities.
 Firewood and ice are available at the check-in station and a park store stocks grocery items.
+Campgrounds reservations are available from Memorial Day through Labor Day.
+Campsites are open on a first-come, first-serve basis, typically through October 31.
+A campsite reservation application is available here.

 Cast a line!
 The three lakes at Cedar Creek are seasonally stocked for fishing.
 Trout are stocked in January and March, and catfish are stocked in May.
 Other species in these waters include muskie, bass, and other fish.
 A fishing license is required to fish and can be purchased online.